 Definition of Denitrification

 Denitrification is the reduction process, where the nitrate is removed in the form of nitrogen and is converted to nitrogen gas.
-The action is performed by the bacteria like Bacillus, Aerobacter, Lactobacillus, Spirillum, Pseudomonas.
+The action is performed by bacteria like Bacillus, Aerobacter, Lactobacillus, Spirillum, Pseudomonas.

 The bacteria are heterotrophs, and the action is completed under anaerobic condition.
-Even the small amount of oxygen may hamper the process, but there is a need organic carbon.
+Even the small amount of oxygen may hamper the process, but there is a need of organic carbon.
 Denitrification is useful for wastewater treatment, aquatic habitats.

 The denitrification is performed best at pH between 7.0 to 8.5 and at the temperature between 26 to 38°C.